10 Best 360 Feedback Software To Try In 2025

 Cons:

 Small Improvements is a performance management software for small businesses.
-It can help you with various things, from 360-degree feedback to employee recognition.
+It can help you with various things, from 360 feedback to employee recognition.

 Pros:

-- Integration friendly: It works well with many common HR systems, including BambooHR and Workday.
-You can also give Slack feedback directly in team channels or DMs.
+• Integration friendly: It works well with many common HR systems, including BambooHR and Workday.
+You can also get a Slack app for performance management directly in team channels or DMs.

 Cons: